Merminmulg/CryptoInfoApp/README.md

   * The "Conversion" button navigates you to the Conversion Page.
   * You can use the search field between the converter and language settings to search for cryptocurrencies by name or ID.
 2. **Criptocurrency Info Page** - This page provides more detailed information about the selected cryptocurrency and lists all exchanges where you can trade or buy it.
-  * In the future, a candlestick chart for each currency will be added.
+  * Displaying chart of currency price changes for 7 days.
   * You can press the "Buy" button to open the exchange and the trading pair in your browser.
   * The "Back" button returns you to the Home Page.
 3. **Convertation Page** - Allows you to convert one cryptocurrency to another and also searches for all pairs involving the selected currencies for easier trading.